-- 1. During the information session the complainant or respondent may view all materials related to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contest resolution, informal hearing, formal hearing, or an outcomes-only hearing. - 2.
+- During the information session the complainant or respondent may view all materialsrelated to the case, review procedural standards, and discuss options for resolution, which include alternative resolution, no-contest resolution, informal hearing, formalhearing, or an outcomes-only hearing.
+Options for resolution will be scheduled no sooner than five days after the information session, unless a student waives their right for a resolution to be scheduled sooner. - 2.
 The Student Conduct Authority will determine what resolution process is appropriate after considering the expressed preferences of any complainants and respondents, and the totality of the circumstances. - a.
 An alternative resolution process will only be considered if both a complainant and respondent mutually agree.
-An alternative resolution process may be considered in cases falling under the jurisdiction of the Title IX Policy. - b.
-If a respondent elects either a no-contest resolution or informal hearing and the Student Conduct Authority deems appropriate, the administrator conducting the information session may immediately facilitate a no-contest resolution process or conduct the informal hearing as the hearing administrator, or schedule the informal hearing or no-contest resolution process to take place within a reasonable time.
+An alternative resolution process may be considered in cases falling under the jurisdiction of the Title IX Compliance Policy. - b.
+If a respondent elects either a no-contest resolution or informal hearing and the Student Conduct Authority deems appropriate, the administrator conducting the information session may immediately facilitate a no-contest resolution process or conduct the informal hearing as the hearing administrator or schedule the informal hearing or no-contest resolution process to take place within a reasonable time.
 In cases involving a complainant, the administrator will gather the necessary information and conclude the no-contest resolution or informal hearing within a reasonable time.
-A no-contest resolution or informal hearing for resolution of a case falling under the jurisdiction of the Title IX Policy is not permitted. - c.
-A formal hearing process will be utilized if elected by the respondent or if determined by the Student Conduct Authority to be the appropriate resolution process based on the totality of the circumstances of the case.
-If selected, a single hearing administrator is the only option for a formal hearing if the incident alleges violations of the Sex Discrimination and Sexual Misconduct policy. - d.
-An outcomes-only hearing may be utilized when a student has been found guilty or at fault in a criminal or civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority. - 3.
-When a respondent has two or more outstanding incidents, those incidents may be heard as a single case at the discretion of the Student Conduct Authority.
+A no-contest resolution or informal hearing for resolution of a case falling under the jurisdiction of the Title IX Compliance Policy is not permitted. - c.
+A formal hearing process will be utilized if elected by the respondent or if determinedby the Student Conduct Authority to be the appropriate resolution process based on the totality of the circumstances of the case.
+If selected, a single hearing administrator is the onlyoption for a formal hearing if the incident alleges violations of the Sex Discrimination and Sexual Misconduct policy. - d.
+An outcomes-only hearing may be utilized when a student has been found guilty or atfault in a criminal or civil court with a preponderance of the evidence or higher standard at the discretion of the Student Conduct Authority. - 3.
+When a respondent has two or more outstanding incidents, those incidents may be heardas a single case at the discretion of the Student Conduct Authority.

-F. Resolutions
+H.Resolutions

 - 1. Alternative Resolution - a.
 Alternative resolution is a voluntary process that allows the respondent to accept responsibility for their behavior.
 The alternative resolution process is designed to eliminate the behavior, prevent its recurrence, and remedy its effects in a manner that meets the needs of the complainant while maintaining the safety of the campus community.
 The alternative resolution process will only be used with the agreement of both the complainant and respondent and under the direction of the Student Conduct Authority, who may elect to cease the resolution process at any time and revert to an investigation, hearing, or other resolution.
 The complainant may be a University Official, or a University Official representing a University department. - b.
-The alternative resolution options available under this Code recognize: - Participation in this process is voluntary and either the complainant or respondent can choose to end the process at any time prior to signing a resolution agreement.
+The alternative resolution options available under this Code recognize: - i.
+Participation in this process is voluntary and either the complainant or respondent can choose to end the process at any time prior to signing a resolution agreement.